-Coordinates and oversees the assigning and scheduling of activities for a multidisciplinary team of nurses, therapists, and homecare aids.
-Maintains contact with patients, physicians, and field staff.
-Ensures effective management, monitors productivity, and tracks patient outcomes.
-Requires a bachelor's degree in area of specialty, certification as a registered nurse (RN),.
+Manages a multidisciplinary team of nurses, therapists, and aides that provide professional services to home care patients.
+Coordinates clinician schedules and assigns clinicians to patients based on frequency and expected duration of prescribed treatments and therapies.
+Manages utilization, monitors productivity, and tracks patient outcomes.
+Ensures compliance with agency policies and procedures.
+Typically requires a bachelors degree in a clinical discipline.
 Typically reports to a supervisor or manager.
 Manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
-Extensive knowledge of department processes.
 Typically requires 5 years experience in the related area as an individual contributor.
-1 to 3 years supervisory experience may be required.
-View full job description
+1 - 3 years supervisory experience may be required.
+Extensive knowledge of the function and department processes.

 Take just three simple steps below to generate your own personalized salary report.

 Includes bonus, healthcare, and retirement

 5 + years experience